vedenev/cpp_cuda_speedup_lenet/README.md

 n multiplies  :          97344                                 518400                          36864             2560
 dimentions:      784                   10816           2704               1296              144                256            10
 ```
 There is no pading here (no zero inputs somewhere in the middle of the net).
 Last 2 layers are actually fully connected.
-They are emulated with convolutional layers for easy convert to CUDA codes.
+They are emulated with convolutional layers for easy convertion to CUDA codes.
 Accuracy on validation dataset is 0.9928.
 First I trainied the net in Tensorflow 1.4 in python.
 Then convert dataset and weights in to binary format to be able to load them in C++ code, see weigths_1d folder.
 Python codes: